 Within contemporary witchcraft this fragile return is Imbolc (pronounced “IM-bulk”), from the Irish Gaelic meaning “in the belly” (of the mother).
 The Scots also had their own word for this sabbat, that being Oimelc (pronounced EE-mulk) for “ewe’s milk”, for it was commonly lambing season.

 The sabbat represents the quickening of light and life as around first stirrings of spring begin to appear.
 In the Northern Hemisphere Imbolc occurs around 1 February, the sacred day of the Celtic Goddess Bride (pronounced “Breed”) or Brigid.
 At her shrine, the ancient Irish capital of Kildare, a perpetual flame was burnt.
 When she was Christianized into St Brigid, Kildare remained a sacred centre.
 Here in the Southern Hemisphere, Imbolc takes place around 31 July or 1 August, marking the return of the Maiden Goddess.

-The Temple of the Dark Moon will be offering a special Gathering Around the Cauldron to mark the return of the maiden goddess at Imbolc.
-Held on Saturday, 1 August, you are invited to join us as we celebrate the Awakening of Spirit.
+The Temple of the Dark Moon will be holding a special Observing Imbolc rite to welcome back the Maiden Goddess.
+Held on Saturday, 31 July, you are invited to join us as we celebrate the Awakening of Spirit.

 Venue: TDM covenstead, Parafield Gardens

 Bookings are essential as there are strictly limited places available.
 Book your placed through Eventbrite.